 ---> If you do that right now, at least you can tell your first sponsor about 'your experience with your previous sponsors,' which can help with credibility.

 After securing a few smaller sponsorships, your podcast or video series will naturally grow over time and consequently yield bigger, more important sponsorships.
 Remember that all good things take time!

 Whether your series is up-and-coming or still in the process of being created, it is important to note that sponsorships come at a price: hard work.

----> For more help regarding podcast and video series sponsorships, learn how our services will make you more credible to ask your first sponsor.
+---> For more help regarding podcast and video series sponsorships, learn how our assets can help you generate passive income.